briansu2004/udemy-devops-real-projects/Vagrant.md

 vagrant plugin install vagrant-disksize
 ```

-Use the following in your Vagrantfile:
+Use the following in our Vagrantfile:

 ```dos
 vagrant.configure('2') do |config|